FancyAI-SCNU/CMA_KDD_2025/README.md

-author = {Jiang, Haiqi and Ding, Ying and Pan, Chenjie and Huang, Aimin and Chen, Rui and Fan, Chenyou}, title = {CMA: A Unified Contextual Meta-Adaptation Methodology for Time-Series Denoising and Prediction}, year = {2025}, booktitle = {Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V.2}, }
+author = {Jiang, Haiqi and Ding, Ying and Pan, Chenjie and Huang, Aimin and Chen, Rui and Fan, Chenyou}, title = {CMA: A Unified Contextual Meta-Adaptation Methodology for Time-Series Denoising and Prediction}, year = {2025}, booktitle = {Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)}, }
 ```